Gilles Simon: 2013: Eleventh ATP title

-2014: Late resurgence, Second Masters 1000 Final in Shanghai
+2014: Late resurgence, second Masters 1000 final in Shanghai

-Simon began his season at the Brisbane International with a shocking loss to world no.147 Marius Copil in the first round.
-He lost to Jo-Wilfried Tsonga in the third round of the 2014 Australian Open after beating both Daniel Brands (saved seven match points) and Marin Cilic in five sets.
+Simon began his season at the Brisbane International with a shocking loss to world No. 147, Marius Copil, in the first round.
+He lost to Tsonga in the third round of the 2014 Australian Open after beating both Daniel Brands (saved seven match points) and Marin Čilić in five sets.

-He lost to Andy Murray despite taking the first set and serving for the match in the second at 5–3 in the quarterfinals of the 2014 Abierto Mexicano Telcel.
-At the Rome Masters, Simon pushed World no.1 Rafael Nadal in three sets.
-He made to semifinals of the 2014 Open de Nice Côte d'Azur before falling to Federico Delbonis.
+He lost to Andy Murray despite taking the first set and serving for the match in the second at 5–3 in the quarterfinals of the Abierto Mexicano.
+At the Rome Masters, Simon pushed world No. 1, Rafael Nadal, in three sets.
+He made to semifinals of the Open de Nice before falling to Federico Delbonis.

 Simon made back-to-back grand slam third rounds in 2014 French Open and 2014 Wimbledon Championships.
-At the 2014 US Open, he pull off an upset against world no.5 David Ferrer in reach the fourth round, where he was defeated by eventual champion Marin Cilic in five sets.
-Simon reached the final of the 2014 Shanghai Rolex Masters, upsetting Stan Wawrinka, Tomas Berdych and Feliciano Lopez.
+At the US Open, he pull off an upset against world No. 5, David Ferrer, in reach the fourth round, where he was defeated by eventual champion Marin Čilić in five sets.
+Simon reached the final of the Shanghai Masters, upsetting Stan Wawrinka, Tomáš Berdych and Feliciano López.
 He lost to Roger Federer in two tight tiebreak sets.

 2015: 12th ATP title, Wimbledon quarterfinal & return to the top 10

 Simon started 2015 slowly, losing to James Duckworth in Brisbane.
 He made the third round of the 2015 Australian Open, where he was defeated by David Ferrer.
 He reached the quarterfinals of the 2015 Open Sud de France, losing to Jerzy Janowicz.
 He then snapped his 12-match losing streak against Andy Murray in the quarterfinals of the 2015 ABN AMRO World Tennis Tournament.
-However, he was defeated by Tomas Berdych in the semifinals.
-A week later, he won his second title at the Open 13 tournament in Marseille by defeating compatriot Gael Monfils.
+However, he was defeated by Tomáš Berdych in the semifinals.
+A week later, he won his second title at the Open 13 tournament in Marseille by defeating Gaël Monfils.

-He reached the fourth round at Roland Garros, losing to eventual champion Stan Wawrinka in straight sets.
+He reached the fourth round at Roland Garros, losing to eventual champion, Stan Wawrinka, in straight sets.
 He later reached his second grand slam quarterfinal at Wimbledon, defeating Monfils and Berdych before losing to Roger Federer.

 In September, he made the final of the Moselle Open, where he was denied a third title at the tournament in a hard-fought final by Jo-Wilfried Tsonga, who took his third title at the tournament instead.